 The special events intern will report to the manager of partnerships and events and assist a busy development department with various organizational in-house events as well as external events in Studio Theatre’s space.
 The special events intern will assist in all aspects of planning and executing Studio's internal fundraising events; conduct market research for neighborhood partnerships, corporate sponsors, and venue advertising; track information in Tessitura—helping to manage and track fulfillment of these relationships; as well as other duties as assigned.
 Some evening and weekend hours required.
 This is an ideal opportunity for a student or early career arts professional with a demonstrated interest in events management and excellent interpersonal skills.

 Studio’s Literary Internship offers first-hand experience in the rigors and rewards of preparing for a busy season at one of the country’s most respected midsized theatres.
-The Summer Literary Intern will evaluate scripts for upcoming seasons; write and edit articles for Studio’s website and annual Performance Guide; compile research on shows for the current and upcoming seasons; and assist with other administrative needs of the Literary Department.
-In particular, this summer's intern will assist in writing and administrative tasks to prepare for the 40th anniversary season in 2018-2019.
+The literary Intern will evaluate scripts for upcoming seasons; write and edit articles for Studio’s website and annual Performance Guide; compile research on shows for the current and upcoming seasons; and assist with other administrative needs of the Literary Department.
+In particular, the intern will assist in writing and administrative tasks for the 40th anniversary season in 2018-2019.

 The intern must have excellent writing and research skills, possess a keen attention to detail, and be personable.
 Applications should include a cover letter, resume, and critical writing sample of no more than five pages analyzing a play or performance.